sumedha-jhanji/namaste-react/README.md

 - it takes a default value which can be empty array, null, single value or list etc
 - to modfy state variable, we need to use a function which comes as 2nd parameter of useState array.
 This will trigger diff algorithm.
 - when ever state variable updates, react re-renders the component.
+- **why we need state variable**
+  - if we use local javascript variable, it will update the variable value if we update that but UI(component) won't get rendered.
+  - to refresh or re-render the UI, we use state variables.
+  - it is used to make the app dynamic
+  - render whole component and change only the updated element.
+All other component react elements will remain intact

 ```js
 import { useState } from "react";